-Despite new and protracted refugee situations, voluntary repatriation to improved conditions in the home country remains the most common and desirable durable solution.
-With the conclusion of various peace agreements and the support of the U.S. government and other donors, UNHCR has made some progress in promoting and supporting refugee repatriation and reintegration in Africa.
-Over the past 20 years, net refugee numbers in Africa have fallen by nearly one third (from more than six million at their height in the 1990s to 4.3 million today) even in the face of new outflows.
-Large-scale organized repatriations to Angola, Liberia, and Rwanda have largely been completed, but residual populations remain.
+Voluntary repatriation to improved conditions in the home country is the most common and desirable durable solution, however there have been few refugee returns on the continent in recent years.
+Recent outflows have far surpassed repatriation reversing a trend of falling refugee numbers since the mid-1990s.
+Large-scale organized repatriations to Angola, Liberia, Rwanda, and Burundi are largely complete, but residual populations remain.
+In the case of Burundi, many who returned in the early 2000s have fled again.
 UNHCR recommended cessation of prima facie refugee status for refugees from Angola and Liberia effective June 30, 2012, and for pre-1999 caseload Rwandan refugees effective June 30, 2013.
 Efforts continue to repatriate those who still wish to return and to locally integrate residual populations where asylum countries agree to provide permanent residence or citizenship.
+The local integration of former Angolan refugees in Zambia progressed though resources are a constraint.

 Smaller-scale repatriation efforts continue throughout the continent.
-In West Africa, out of an estimated 300,000 who fled the 2010-2011 election-related violence in Côte d'Ivoire, over 230,000 have now returned home.
-Repatriation was delayed in 2014 and early 2015 due to the Ebola crisis and subsequent border closures.
-However, UNHCR anticipates assisting with the return of the remaining 60,000 Ivoirian refugees in 2015 and 2016.
-In Mali, while UNHCR is not yet promoting refugee return to northern Mali, more than 30,000 refugees returned spontaneously in 2014 to safe regions under government control.
-Returns have been slower in 2015 due to periodic outbreaks of violence in northern Mali.
+In West Africa, out of an estimated 300,000 individuals who fled the 2010-2011 election-related violence in Côte d'Ivoire, over 240,000 have now returned home.
+Repatriation was delayed in 2014 and 2015 due to the Ebola crisis and related border closures but started up again in December 2015.
+UNHCR anticipates assisting with the return of 25,000 Ivoirian refugees from Liberia in 2016.
+In Mali, while UNHCR is not yet promoting refugee return to northern Mali, more than 40,000 refugees have returned spontaneously in to safe regions under government control but periodic outbreaks of violence in 2015 in northern Mali have deterred would-be returnees and caused new refugee outflows to Niger during the year.

 In East Africa, the repatriation to South Sudan that started in 2005 was largely concluded in 2011 with the return of more than 370,000 refugees.
-However, due to widespread conflict since 2013, all repatriation has stopped and the focus has instead shifted to emergency response to the over 622,000 new refugees.
-UNHCR, the Government of Kenya, and the Government of Somalia signed a Somali refugee repatriation framework in 2013, and UNHCR has supported the return of some 3,500 Somalis to date to pilot areas within Somalia.
-Most parts of Somalia, however, are not conducive to safe refugee return.
+However, due to widespread conflict since 2013, all repatriation has stopped and the focus has instead shifted to emergency response to the new refugees.
+UNHCR, the Government of Kenya, and the Government of Somalia signed a tripartite agreement in 2013 that established a legal framework for the voluntary repatriation of Somali refugees from Kenya, and UNHCR has supported the voluntary return of approximately 13,300 Somalis to date to nine identified "safe" areas within Somalia.
+Most parts of Somalia, however, are not conducive to safe and sustainable refugee return.
 Despite the efforts of some asylum countries, including Israel, to repatriate Eritrean refugees, UNHCR has strongly discouraged returns to Eritrea given ongoing political repression and harsh treatment of returnees.

-In Central Africa, most organized repatriation to Burundi ended in 2010 and there were over 500,000 returns from 2002 to 2014.
-The 2015 election-related violence in Burundi, which has generated nearly 200,000 refugees to date, threatens to erase progress on Burundi repatriation.
-Although the majority of Rwandan refugees returned home in the late 1990's, some 100,000 to 200,000 are thought to remain in exile.
+In Central Africa, while there were over 500,000 refugee returns to Burundi from 2002 to 2014, election-related violence that erupted in Burundi in April 2015, has generated over 250,000 refugees to date, many of them former refugees.
+Although the majority of Rwandan refugees returned home in the late 1990's, some 100,000 are thought to remain in exile.
 With the cessation of prima facie refugee status for pre-1999 Rwandan refugees on June 30, 2013, most remaining Rwandans will be required either to repatriate or to seek non-refugee means of remaining in asylum countries.
 UNHCR had made significant progress in repatriating Congolese to eastern DRC earlier in the past decade.
 However, renewed hostilities between the Congolese government and other armed groups across eastern DRC erased most of these gains.
 Eastern DRC is too insecure for large-scale refugee return at this point.
-UNHCR was able to conclude its repatriation program for some 130,000 Congolese refugees to western DRC's Equateur Province from 2012 through 2014.
+UNHCR did conclude its repatriation program for some 130,000 Congolese refugees to western DRC's Equateur